scala/docs.scala-lang/overviews/parallel-collections/custom-parallel-collections.md

 ## Further customizations

-Implementing a concurrent collections is not always straightforward.
+Implementing a parallel collection is not always straightforward.
 Combiners in particular often require a lot of thought.
 In most collections described so far combiner use a two-step evaluation.
 In the first step the elements are added to the combiners by different processors and the combiners are merged